sethm/dmd_gtk/README.md

 - `--shell SHELL` will execute the specified shell (e.g. "/bin/sh")
 - `--device DEV` will attach the terminal to the specified physical or virtual serial device (e.g. "/dev/ttyS0")
-- `--delete` will cause the terminal to send the DELETE character (`^?`) instead of BACKSPACE (`^H`) when the backspace key is pressed.
-- `--trace FILE` allows optional and *extremely verbose* trace logging to the supplied file.
-Tracing is turned on and off by pressing `F10`.
-- `--verbose` causes each character received or transmitted to be printed to stdout.
-Useful for debugging.
+- `--firmware VER` selects the firmware version to use.
+Older DMD terminals used firmware version "8;7;3".
+Newer terminals used firmware version "8;7;5".
+The version must be specified as a string, and is "8;7;5" by default.

 Example usage:

 ```
 $ dmd5620 --nvram ~/.dmd5620_nvram --shell /bin/sh
-$ dmd5620 -D --nvram ~/.dmd5620_nvram --device /dev/ttyS0
+$ dmd5620 --firmware "8;7;3" --nvram ~/.dmd5620_nvram --device /dev/ttyS0
 ```

 ### Configuration